 I have discussed the standard in the blog post “Use the European Innovation Management Standard as your Innovation Checklist“.
 The standard represents a huge effort to identify all the different elements that need to be included in an efficient innovation management system.
 The underlying assumption is that innovation is a set of skills and practices, which to a large extent can be described.
 With innovation, there are definitely some things that are better to to than others.
 The problem is that the body of knowledge on innovation is very big and messy.
 No one really grasps the entire field.
 In the standard, this body of knowledge has been collected into a number of documents, where best practices have been described in a coherent manner.

 The problem is of course that even with this standard pretty much in place, the amount of knowledge is still overwhelming, so how can we work with this in an engaging manner?
 That was the question we set out to answer, when we embarked on the development of the INNOCULTURE game.

 How can we Gamify Innovation Culture?

 Gamification is really gaining momentum, and is recognised as an excellent way to work with complex subjects, and to relate these to own practice.
+For example, online casino games that utilize gamification can help with that socialization aspect of playing in an actual casino, uniting people together and making these types of games more enjoyable to do.
+It is important to note that socialization can help casinos grow, that is why using this type of system will be beneficial for casino app development.
 You can get an excellent overview of how gamification relates to innovation from this TEDx talk by Gabe Zimmerman:

 We have set sails to answer the following question: